This page contains the following divisions:

 - “Making The Connection”

-This is a poem by Joseph Bardwell that expresses a general thought about the confusion in the interconnect device marketplace.
+This is a poem by Joseph Bardwell that expresses a general thought about the confusion in the interconnect marketplace.

 - The Interconnect Box